-Figure 13: RPC Mode moves instruction information across a virtual function (VF) device using Remote Procedure Calls generally by way of software interrupt (IOCTL).
+Figure 13: Mdev Mode moves instruction information across a virtual function (VF) device using Remote Procedure Calls generally by way of software interrupt (IOCTL).
 Signals to and from the guest and the host GPU driver may be passed over file descriptors such as the Interrupt Request File Descriptor (irqfd) and IO Event File Descriptor (ioeventfd).
 The irqfd may be used to signal from the host into the guest whereas the ioeventfd may be used to signal from the guest into the host.
-Guest GPU instructions passed from the guest as Remote Procedure Calls are Just-in-time recompiled on the host for execution by a device driver.
+Guest GPU instructions which would normally serialize as pRPCs (physical Remote Procedure Calls) are instead serialized from the guest as vRPCs (virtual Remote Procedure Calls) which are executed by the host mediated driver.

 Interrupt Requests (IRQs) must be remapped (trapped for virtualized execution) to protect the host from sensitive instructions which may affect global memory state.

 Mdev memory management is handled by vendor driver software.

 Guests may be presented with emulated memory regions or via passthrough regions or a mixture of the two such as in the case of passthrough regions with BAR 0 configuration space emulation while other regions are passthrough'd.

 Emulated memory regions use indirect emulated communication requiring a VM-exit (slow).
 These regions are often used for virtual PCI config space such as in this sample code.